mkociscak/Cat-Name-Generator_JS/README.md

 <br>
 <br>
 ## Technical requirements:
 To begin in the browser open the file test.html.
-The user will likely need to first type npm install in the terminal followed by npm run.
+Some features will work using only the browser.
+For others the user will need to first type npm install in the terminal followed by npm run.
 The user should have a local server running at http://localhost:5000 as the PORT number is set to 5000 in charactersIndex.js.
 <br>
 <br>
 ## My features are as follows: